lukestrickland/ggdmc/README.md

 ```

-## How to fit fixed-effect model with multiple particpants
+## How to fit fixed-effect model with multiple participants

 ```